Server Rendering Tips

 setTimeout, setInterval, and clearTimeout

-Here's an example of this which shows the line numbers that end up calling setTimeout:
+Here's an example of this, showing the line numbers that end up calling setTimeout

 ➜ ~/shakacode/react_on_rails/gen-examples/examples/basic-server-rendering (add-rails-helper-to-generator u=) ✗ export SERVER_TRACE_REACT_ON_RAILS=TRUE